The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 'happy and brilliant occasion'

-The CARINTHIA enters the water of the River Clyde
+The CARINTHIA enters the waters of the River Clyde

 The British Pathe newsreel footage of the launch of the CARINTHIA can be viewed at: